OSVR/OSVR-Core/plugins/videobasedtracker/doc/Running.md

 ## Coming Soon

-Sensics is developing an analysis plug-in that will combine video + intertial tracker reports into a single tracker state that includes estimates on velocity and acceleration.
+Sensics is developing an analysis plug-in that will combine video + inertial tracker reports into a single tracker state that includes estimates on velocity and acceleration.